-Agricultural, Hamlet and Residential Districts:

-Other than signage that does not require a permit, the following permanent signage requirements will apply:

-Large Scale Agricultural/ Agricultural Commercial and Agricultural Industrial Uses

-- 1. Free standing signs shall not exceed a gross surface area of $11m^2$ (118.4 ft2) and a height of 8m (26.24 ft). - 2.
-One attached sign shall be permitted not exceeding 5.6 m2 (60.27ft2) in gross surface area. - 3.
-Where a building maintains direct exposure to more than one public right of way, a second attached sign shall be allowable following the previous regulations.

-Institutional / Recreational Uses

-- Free standing signs shall not exceed a gross surface area of 5 m2 (53.82 ft2) and a height of 2.5 m (8.2 ft). - 2.
-One attached sign shall be permitted not exceeding 5.6 m2 (60.27 ft2) in gross surface area. - 4.
-Signage shall maintain a separation distance of 12 m (39.37 ft) for every square meter of area of the larger of the two signs.

-Small Scale Commercial and Home 1.
-1 Businesses m

-- 1 per building frontage to a maximum gross surface area of 1 m2 (10.76 ft2) for an approved commercial use. - 2.
-Maximum 2.5 m (8.2 ft) in height. - 3.
+Agricultural, Hamlet and Residential Districts: Other than signage that does not require a permit, the following permanent signage requirements will apply: Large Scale Agricultural/ Agricultural Commercial and Agricultural Industrial Uses 1.
+Free standing signs shall not exceed a gross surface area of $11m^2$ (118.4 ft 2) and a height of 8m (26.24 ft).
+2. One attached sign shall be permitted not exceeding 5.6 m 2 (60.27ft 2) in gross surface area.
+3. Where a building maintains direct exposure to more than one public right of way, a second attached sign shall be allowable following the previous regulations.
+Institutional / Recreational Uses 1.
+Free standing signs shall not exceed a gross surface area of 5 m^2 (53.82 ft 2) and a height of 2.5 m (8.2 ft).
+2. One attached sign shall be permitted not exceeding 5.6 m 2 (60.27 ft 2) in gross surface area.
+4. Signage shall maintain a separation distance of 12 m (39.37 ft) for every square meter of area of the larger of the two signs.
+Small Scale Commercial and Home Businesses 1.
+1 per building frontage to a maximum gross surface area of 1 m 2 (10.76 ft 2) for an approved commercial use.
+2. 3.
+Maximum 2.5 m (8.2 ft) in height.
 Illumination limited to 75 watts and shall not include electronic message boards.

-Commercial and Industrial Districts:

-Other than signage that does not require a permit, the following permanent signage requirements will apply:

-Commercial and Industrial Uses

-- 1. Free standing signs shall not exceed a gross surface area of 14m2 (150.7 ft2) and a height of 17 m (55.77 ft). - 2.
-The cumulative area of attached signage permitted shall be calculated as 0.8 m2 per lineal metre of building frontage not exceeding 20 % of the total surface area of the wall in which it is attached and individual signs shall exceed 5.6 m2 (60.27 ft2).
+Commercial and Industrial Districts: Other than signage that does not require a permit, the following permanent signage requirements will apply: Commercial and Industrial Uses 1.
+Free standing signs shall not exceed a gross surface area of 14m 2 (150.7 ft 2) and a height of 17 m (55.77 ft).
+2. The cumulative area of attached signage permitted shall be calculated as 0.8 m^2 per lineal metre of building frontage not exceeding 20 % of the total surface area of the wall in which it is attached and individual signs shall exceed 5.6 m 2 (60.27 ft 2).
 3. Signage shall maintain a separation distance of 12 m (39.37 ft) for every square meter of gross surface area of the larger of the two signs.

-Parking:
+Parking